-If you become unemployed and are not a member of an unemployment fund, your livelihood will be secured by basic daily allowance or labour market subsidy.
+If you become unemployed and you are not a member of an unemployment fund, your income will be secured with a basic daily allowance or labour market subsidy.

 Basic daily allowance

-Basic daily allowance can be paid for a maximum duration of:
+Basic daily allowance can be paid at most for:

 300 days, if your work history is shorter than three years.